Cardiovascular

 Intended Use: The AVEIR™ Leadless Pacemaker (LP) is designed to provide bradycardia pacing as a pulse generator with built-in battery and electrodes for implantation in the right ventricle and the right atrium.
 The LP is intended to provide sensing of intrinsic cardiac signals and delivery of cardiac pacing therapy within the implanted chamber for the target treatment group.
 The LP is also intended to operate optionally with another co-implanted LP to provide dual-chamber pacing therapy.

-The AVEIR™ Delivery Catheter is intended to be used in the peripheral vasculature and the cardiovascular system to deliver and manipulate an LP.
+The AVEIR™ Delivery Catheter is intended to be used in the vasculature and the cardiovascular system to deliver and manipulate an LP.
 Delivery and manipulation includes implanting an LP within the target chamber of the heart.

 Contraindications: Use of the AVEIR™ Leadless Pacemaker is contraindicated in these cases:

-• Use is contraindicated in patients with an implanted vena cava filter or mechanical tricuspid valve because of interference between these devices and the delivery system during implantation.
+• Use is contraindicated in patients with a mechanical tricuspid valve because of interference between this device and the delivery system during implantation.

 Refer to the User’s Manual for detailed indications, contraindications, warnings, precautions, and adverse events.